venkata-sai-sriram-potluri/venkata-sai-sriram-potluri/README.md

 ## 👨‍💻 About Me

-With over two years of professional experience in cloud engineering, software development, and IT applications support, I specialize in building scalable systems, automating workflows, and solving complex challenges in cloud computing and machine learning.
+With over two years of professional experience in cloud engineering, software development I specialize in building scalable systems, automating workflows, and solving complex challenges in cloud computing and machine learning.
 Leveraging my expertise, I have successfully driven innovation and efficiency in diverse projects, transforming business requirements into impactful, real-world solutions.
 I hold a Master’s degree in Computer Science from the University of Kansas, complementing my hands-on industry experience with a strong academic foundation.

 ---